 How to be an Eloquent Analyst

-Every corporate gentlemen and gentlewoman must have a firm grip on communicating effectively.
-But, communication itself is not easy, and it gets all the more difficult when you are conversing or presenting in front of large or high-influence stakeholders.
+Every corporate gentleman and gentlewoman must have a firm grip on communicating effectively.
+However, communication itself is not easy, and it gets all the more difficult when you are conversing or presenting in front of large or high-influence stakeholders.
 Today, we will go deep into the human psyche and learn how to overcome the nervousness and present our best foot forward with these.

 Tip 1: Look into the eyes